-¶ Clinically significant worsening of COPD symptoms requiring treatment with antibiotics and/or systemic steroids
+¶ Clinically significant worsening of COPD symptoms requiring treatment with antibiotics and/or systemic steroids.

-The causes of death in the placebo group were cardiovascular disease (2 subjects), lung cancer (4 subjects), other cancer (10 subjects), other or unknown cause (3 subjects).
-The causes of death in the Triamcinolone group were cardiovascular disease (6 subjects), lung cancer (5 subjects), other cancer (2 subjects), other or unknown cause (2 subjects).
+Causes of death in the placebo group were cardiovascular disease (2 subjects), lung cancer (4), other cancer (10), other or unknown cause (3).
+Causes of death in the triamcinolone group were cardiovascular disease (6 subjects), lung cancer (5), other cancer (2), other or unknown cause (2).